digitranslab/jumpstart/docs/versioned_docs/version-2.2.0/data-sources/clickhouse.md

 # ClickHouse

-ToolJet can connect to the ClickHouse to read and write data.
+JumpStart can connect to the ClickHouse to read and write data.

 :::info
-ToolJet uses this [NodeJS](https://github.com/TimonKK/clickhouse) client for ClickHouse.
+JumpStart uses this [NodeJS](https://github.com/TimonKK/clickhouse) client for ClickHouse.
 :::

 ## Connection

 To add a new ClickHouse datasource, Go to the **Datasource Manager** on the left sidebar of the app editor and click on `Add datasource` button.
 Select **ClickHouse** from the modal that pops up.

-ToolJet requires the following to connect to your ClickHouse Database:
+JumpStart requires the following to connect to your ClickHouse Database:

 - **Username**
 - **Password**